StaZhu/enable-chromium-hevc-hardware-decoding/README.md

 # enable-chromium-hevc-hardware-decoding
-A guide that teach you build a custom version of chromium on macOS/Windows/Linux that supporting hardware/software HEVC decoding.
+A guide that teach you build a custom version of chromium on macOS/Windows/Linux that supports hardware/software HEVC decoding.

 ## Get release build?